dsccommunity/SqlServerDsc/README.md

 #### Known issues

 All issues are not listed here, see [here for all issues](https://github.com/PowerShell/xSQLServer/issues).
-This is known issues that severly impact the use of the resource.
+This is known issues that severely impact the use of the resource.

 ##### Failover Cluster Setup